instadeepai/jumanji/docs/environments/pacman.md

         <img src="../env_anim/pacman.gif" width="600"/>
 </p>

-We provide here a minimal Jax JIT-able implementation of the game pacman.
+We provide here a minimal Jax JIT-able implementation of the game [PAC-MAN](https://pacman.com/en/history/).
 The game is played in a 2D matrix where a cell is a free space (black), a wall (dark blue), pacman (yellow) or a ghost.

 The goal is for the agent (yellow) to collect all of the pellets (small pink blocks) on the map without touching any of the ghosts.
 The agent receives a reward of +10 when collecting a pellet for the first time and pellets are removed from the map after being collected.